 Lazarus took after his father's passion for cooking and studied culinary arts at the Food and Finance High School in New York City.
 His high school blog, Keeping-it-Healthy, built him a following, gaining the attention of television networks like Food Network and the Cooking Channel.
 In his senior year of high school, Lazarus interned at the Food Network headquarters in New York City where he cooked in the test kitchens, and at the acclaimed James Beard House twice.
 He was also a recipe developer and recipe tester for the New York City Green Carts Cookbook, and Virgin Vegan: The Meatless Guide to Pleasing Your Palate cookbook.

 Lazarus was a World Food Prize Borlaug~Ruan International Recipient in 2011 where he was selected to study food and agricultural sciences in Beijing, China for three months.
 He also studied theater and conflict resolution abroad in Kigali, Rwanda with the Anne Frank Project his freshman year of college.
-In 2013, Lazarus worked at the United States Department of Agriculture in Washington, D.C. directly for Secretary Tom Vilsack and frequented the White House twice by invitation of President Barack Obama.
+In 2013, Lazarus worked at the United States Department of Agriculture in Washington, D.C. directly for Secretary Tom Vilsack under the Obama Administration, and frequented the White House.

 In 2014, Lazarus created Son of a Southern Chef, dedicated to his father's southern cooking, and building the next generation of soulful cooks in the world.
 His fun, charismatic, and down-to-earth approach to food and cooking connects him with thousands across the globe daily.
 In 2015, he was a co-host on the ABC Network digital series, Tastemade Get Cookin'.
 He was also a featured host on the Webby awarded mobile site and app, Tastemade, and appeared regularly on the Tastemade Snapchat Discover Channel.

 Lazarus holds a Bachelors of Science degree from the State University of New York College at Buffalo.
-He is a proud 4-H alumus and serves as a trustee on the National 4-H Council.
-He is an advocate for hunger awareness, healthy living activist, and visits schools throughout the year to share his positive message with the next generation.
-He loves to travel and experience foods and people of different cultures.
-In his free time, he loves to walk through his favorite neighborhoods, paint, play piano, watch interviews, and films about art and food, and hang out with friends at their favorite NYC restaurants and bars.
-In other news, Lazarus is working on his first cookbook to be released in 2019 by publishing giant Penguin Random House/Avery.
-He lives in New York City.
+He is a proud 4-H Luminary alum and served as a trustee on the National 4-H Council.
+He is a World Food Prize Ambassador and activists for food security, hunger awareness, LGBTQ+, healthy living, and speaks at universities and schools throughout the year to share his positive message with the next generation.
+He is the host of Comfort Nation on Food Network and released his first cookbook with the publisher, Avery, an imprint of Penguin Random House in June 2019.
+He lives in Los Angeles.